Background & Introduction

 Gender Pay Supporting Statement

 Vision is committed to the fair treatment, reward and recognition of all staff, irrespective of gender.
 Our pay and grading strategy is linked to the level of responsibility for a role, where each grade has a set pay range with spine points in between grades.
-Staff are expected to move through the pay range for their grade based on performance via an annual appraisal process.
+Apart from our staff whose pay is linked to the London Living Wage or a market rate for their job role, all other permanent staff are expected to move through the pay range for their grade based on performance via an annual appraisal process.

 We remain committed to ensure that all staff receive relevant equalities training, and recruiting managers are aware of their responsibilities to ensure decisions are made transparently and objectively to help minimise gender bias.